New Jersey Appeals and Post-Conviction Relief Attorney, Clifford E. Lazzaro, P.C.

 Experienced appellate and PCR advocates have emphasized the importance of winnowing out weaker arguments and focusing on one central issue if possible, or at most on a few key issues.
 Selecting the most promising issues for review has assumed a greater importance in an era when the time for oral argument is strictly limited in most courts and when page limits on briefs are widely imposed.

-Contact an Experienced Monmouth County, Middlesex County, Mercer County, Essex County, Bergen County, Hudson County, Union County, Somerset County, Ocean County Appellate and PCR Attorney
+Contact an Experienced Atlantic County, Bergen County, Burlington County, Camden County, Essex County, Hudson County, Mercer County, Middlesex County, Monmouth County, Ocean County, Passaic County, Somerset County, Sussex County and Union County Appellate and PCR Attorney

 If you have already been convicted of a crime, it is essential that you exercise your rights to appeal your conviction immediately.
 Clifford E. Lazzaro P.C. appeals or challenges cases and verdicts based on ineffective assistance of counsel, new evidence or constitutional challenges.
 Contact Clifford E. Lazzaro P.C. for an evaluation of your case at (732) 866-1600.